cloudjubei/thefactory-db/docs/FILE_ORGANISATION.md

     - --reset (boolean) TRUNCATE entities

 Local PostgreSQL Runtime
 - This project includes the pg-embedded dependency to enable running a self-contained PostgreSQL instance without relying on external services.
+(Note: the dependency pg was removed)
 - SQL files under docs/sql/ continue to be the single source of truth for schema and queries (loaded at runtime by utility functions, e.g., readSql).
 - Consumers will be able to configure the database data directory path (with sensible defaults) in higher-level features building on this capability.